kata-containers/kata-containers/how-to/containerd-kata.md

 #### Kata Containers as a `RuntimeClass`

 For
-- Kata Containers v1.5.0 or above (including 1.5.0-rc)
+- Kata Containers v1.5.0 or above (including `1.5.0-rc`)
 - Containerd v1.2.0 or above
 - Kubernetes v1.12.0 or above

 The `RuntimeClass` is suggested.

 The following configuration includes three runtime classes:
-- `plugins.cri.containerd.runtimes.runc`: the runC, and it is the default runtime.
+- `plugins.cri.containerd.runtimes.runc`: the runc, and it is the default runtime.
 - `plugins.cri.containerd.runtimes.kata`: The function in containerd (reference [the document here](https://github.com/containerd/containerd/tree/master/runtime/v2#binary-naming)) where the dot-connected string `io.containerd.kata.v2` is translated to `containerd-shim-kata-v2` (i.e. the binary name of the Kata implementation of [Containerd Runtime V2 (Shim API)](https://github.com/containerd/containerd/tree/master/runtime/v2)).